postmanlabs/labs-docs/v6/enterprise/sso/microsoft_adfs.md

 ---

-Postman supports single sign-on (SSO) logins through SAML 2.0 for Enterprise users.

 ### Prerequisites

-Before you configure Microsoft Active Directory Federation Services (AD FS) to work with Postman SSO, you must have:
+Before you configure Microsoft Active Directory Federation Services (AD FS) to work with Postman Single sign on (SSO), you must have:

 * An Active Directory instance where all users have an email address attribute.
 * A SSL certificate from the AD FS server.